Print

 Julian Spriggs M.A.

 The Book of Obadiah is the shortest book in OT, with only twenty-one verses.
+It is the fourth of the minor prophets, but placed fifth in the Greek Septuagint (LXX).
 There are ten distinct predictions forming seventeen verses, or 81% of the whole book.

 Obadiah the prophet